Cases with Social Services

 When a case gets to court there is an opportunity (within the limited timescale) for parents to demonstrate it is in their children’s best interests to be cared for at home – or if not that they can be cared for by another family member – and/or that it is in the child’s interest for the parent to maintain a relationship with the child.

-Ian and Kim have between them more than 50 years experience of representing parents in cases involving social services.
+Ian, Kim and Sandy have between them more than 80 years experience of representing parents in cases involving social services.

-Over the years Ian and Kim, Karen and Carrie have represented parents and grandparents in numerous cases.
+Over the years Ian and Kim, Karen and Sandy have represented parents and grandparents in numerous cases.

 These have included cases where there have been issues of neglect, failure to protect from domestic abuse, sexual abuse, drug addiction, mental health issues, disagreements over health treatment.
 We cannot think of any permutation of issues that our team has not dealt with.